churnkey/sdk/packages/react/README.md

 # @churnkey/react

-A production-ready cancel flow for React.
-Beautiful out of the box, fully customizable, extensible with custom step and offer types.
+Drop-in cancel flow for React.
+Looks great out of the box, fully customizable, works with any billing system.

-Works standalone (free, open source) or with [Churnkey](https://churnkey.co) for AI-powered retention.
+Free and open source.
+Optionally connects to [Churnkey](https://churnkey.co) for analytics and AI-powered retention.

 ## Install